-1 Module name 42919 Power electronics for decentral energy systems 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42919 Power electronics for decentral energy systems Power electronics for decentralized energy systems 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -